pulumi/pulumi-hugo/themes/default/content/blog/developer-portal-gallery/index.md

 # for details, and please remove these comments before submitting for review.
 ---

-Late last year [we announced Pulumi Developer Portal](/blog/building-developer-portals): a suite of features designed to empower organizations to construct robust internal developer portals.
-Since launching the level of adoption and customer interest has led us to make further improvements to enhance developer productivity and collaboration.
-We are excited to announce the latest enhancement in Pulumi Cloud: the introduction of a template gallery in the New Project Wizard making creating cloud infrastructure easier than ever.
+Late last year [we announced Pulumi for Developer Portals](/blog/building-developer-portals): a suite of features designed to empower organizations to construct robust internal developer portals.
+Since launching the level of adoption and customer interest has led us to make further improvements to enhance developer productivity and collaboration in the authoring experience.
+We are excited to announce the latest enhancement in Pulumi Cloud: the introduction of a template gallery in New Project Wizard, making creating cloud infrastructure easier than ever.

 <!--more-->
 ## See it in action